 in automatic test equipment for Semiconductors, MEMS and Sensors, Electronic Boards, Batteries and electronic devices

 Automotive, aerospace & defense, mobile and communications, energy, power, lighting, medical, consumer

 Your Best Way To Test

-SPEA Automatic Test Equipment is used to test semiconductors, MEMS, electronic boards, that are utilized in automotive, consumer, industrial, medical, defense, and other fields.
+SPEA Automatic Test Equipment is used to test semiconductors, MEMS and sensors, electronic boards, batteries and devices, that are utilized in automotive, consumer, industrial, medical, defense, and other fields.

 From vehicles to smartphones, from tablets to the most complex aerospace, medical, defense devices.
 With SPEA equipment, semiconductor and electronics manufacturers can ensure, day by day, the quality and reliability of their products.

 In a world where electronics surrounds every aspect of our life, SPEA ensures that all devices work defect-free for their entire life.